joshterrill/paywall-reader/README.md

 Pull requests would gladly be accepted for adding support for more sites (as long as they are not sites already listed in the **Unsupported Sites** section).
 If you can't submit a pull request, open a [Github issue](https://github.com/joshterrill/paywall-reader/issues) and I'll get to it when I have time.

 ### Todo
-* Fix relative links in embedded html to point to domain they should be coming from
+* Fix relative and absolute links in embedded html to point to domain they should be coming from
+* Add dom sanitization for incoming HTML